FireGuardProject/FireGuard-Monolit/README.md

 ```sh
 kubectl apply -f port-service.yaml
 ```
-## NB! the previous step will most likely take some  time to download the docker file.
+### NB! the previous step will most likely take some time to download the docker file.
-## Verifying the Application Deployment:
+## Verifying the Application Deployment
 Check the status of the deployed resources (pods, services, deployments, etc.) to ensure everything is up and running:
 ```sh
 kubectl get all
 ```
-## NB! run the previous step until it is running before going further.
+### NB! run the previous step until it is running before going further.
-## Accessing the FireGuard Service:
+## Accessing the FireGuard Service
 Finally, access the FireGuard service through Minikube by running:
 ```sh
 minikube service fireguard-service